Pandawan/GarlicRecipes/src/content/wallet-nix.md

 ## Getting a New Address
 In the terminal, type this command: `./garlicoin-cli getnewaddress`.
 This should return a series of letters and numbers.
 This is your address.
 Make sure that you copy it and keep it somewhere.
-You can also access the wallet info later through the wallet info command explained in the next section.

 *Whenever someone wants to pay you, you can send them this address*